 Upper Arm Lift and Arm Liposuction Surgery

-Some people have what’s commonly called “bat wings,” “bingo wings” or “tuck-shop arms.”
-Fortunately, upper arm lift surgery by Dr Patrick Briggs of Melbourne can help you get your arm skin to a more comfortable level.
+Do you suffer from Flabby Upper Arms?
+Some people refer to them as “bat wings,” “bingo wings” or “tuck-shop arms.”
+Fortunately, Dr Patrick Briggs can help you by giving you upper arm lift surgery.
 In our blog “all about upper arm lift surgery” we discuss bilateral Brachioplasty procedures.

 Arm Lift Surgery (Brachioplasty) – Download Dr Briggs FREE Guide